The situation in Gaza and Israel is fast-moving and at times confusing. Here's what's happening, and what you can do to help.

 How did we get to this?

-On October 7th, Hamas and other armed Palestinian groups carried out appalling, brutal attacks on civilians in Israel.
+On October 7th, 2023, Hamas and other armed Palestinian groups carried out appalling, brutal attacks on civilians in Israel.
 A total of 1,139 people were killed and 240 people were taken hostage.
-One-hundred fifteen people still remain hostage in Gaza.
+Around 100 people still remain hostage in Gaza.

 The Government of Israel responded by launching air strikes and ground attacks in Gaza, resulting in catastrophic loss of life and injuries to Palestinian civilians.
 Israel also announced it was imposing a “total siege,” stopping all supplies of food, water, and fuel from entering Gaza.

 Between the 7th and 17th of October, no food at all crossed into Gaza, forcing the population to use up what they had.
-On the 13th, Israel ordered the evacuation of more than a million people from nnorthern Gaza.
+On the 13th, Israel ordered the evacuation of more than a million people from northern Gaza.
 The directive gave them just hours to pack up and leave their homes, which meant their food supplies and access to agricultural land were lost overnight.
+Today, more than 84 percent of Gaza has been placed under evacuation orders by the Israeli military.

 The Israeli military has occupied Palestinian territory, which includes Gaza, the West Bank, and East Jerusalem, for 56 years.
 Israel has also imposed a blockade on Gaza since 2007, which has devastated Gaza's economy, left most people unable to leave, restricted them from essential services such as healthcare, and cut Palestinians off from each other.